nehvjadovich/rsschool-cv/cv.md

 * QA/team/project management;
 * Good communication skills; collaboration and interpersonal skills;
 * Understanding of blockchain & cryptocurrency technologies.

 ---

-# Skill Table
+## Skill Table

-## Legend:
+### "Legend:"

 A skill is considered "Expert" if all three conditions below are satisfied:

-Has expert level theoretical knowledge in that particular skill;
+* Has expert level theoretical knowledge in that particular skill;
-Has completed at least two major project with key requirement for the skill;
+* Has completed at least two major project with key requirement for the skill;
-Has 2+ years’ experience of recent experience in that skill.
+* Has 2+ years’ experience of recent experience in that skill.
 Has "Advanced" skills if one of the three criteria above is missing;
 Has "Intern" skills if two of the three criteria above are missing.

 |||**Experience, years**|**Level**|

 | :| :| :-: | :-: |

 |**Operating Systems:**|||

 ||MS Windows|16|Expert|
 ||MacOS|11|Advanced|
 ||Linux|3|Advanced|